-Current Position: Virginia State Senator from 2017 - Senate District 9
+Current Position: State Senator since 2017

 Jennifer McClellan was elected to the Senate of Virginia in January 2017.
 She serves on the Agriculture, Conservation & Natural Resources, Local Government, and Transportation Committees.
 Jennifer chairs the Dr. Martin Luther King, Jr. Memorial Commission, and serves on the Virginia Indian Commemorative Commission and the Task Force on the Preservation of the History of Former Enslaved African Americans.
 She co-chairs the Capital Region Caucus, serves as Vice Chair of the Virginia Legislative Black Caucus, and is a member of the Rural Caucus, Women’s Health Care Caucus, and Fire and EMS Caucus.
 She also serves on the Southern Regional Education Board Legislative Advisory Council.
 In 2017, she was selected to be a Hunt-Kean Leadership Fellow.
 Since 2008, she has served as a guest columnist for the Richmond Times Dispatch during the General Assembly Session.